Interest-Only Offset Mortgages Explained

 Mortgages can work in many different ways.
 The most basic involves saving a deposit of around 10% of the property value, borrowing the rest, and paying it back over 25 years.
 But, for people with unconventional financial situations, there are more complex options.

 One of these is an interest-only offset mortgage.
-This is a product used in specific circumstances where a buyer has significant cash savings (that they don’t want to put towards the property purchase) and a future income event or events that will pay off their mortgage.
+This product is used in specific circumstances where a buyer has significant cash savings (not wanting to put towards the property purchase) and a future income event or events that will pay off their mortgage.
 This might sound confusing, but we’ll explain everything in this guide.

-What is an interest-only offset mortgage and how do they work?
+What is an interest-only offset mortgage, and how does it work?

 This type of mortgage combines two key features:

-• “Interest-only” means that your monthly repayments do not pay off the loan amount, only the interest due on it.
-The balance of the loan is usually repaid at the end of the mortgage term.
+- “Interest-only” means that your monthly repayments do not pay off the loan amount, only the interest due.
+The loan balance is usually repaid at the end of the mortgage term.

-Here’s an example: Let’s say that you have a mortgage for £200,000 and you have £50,000 in a savings account.
-If you use these savings to offset the mortgage, you will only need to pay interest on £150,000 of the mortgage, instead of the full amount.
+Here’s an example: Let’s say you have a mortgage for £200,000, and you have £50,000 in a savings account.
+If you use these savings to offset the mortgage, you only need to pay interest on £150,000 instead of the total amount.
 You’ll pay this interest monthly and, at the end of the mortgage term, repay the £200,000 loan amount.

 Advantages and disadvantages